 - The sequel to Need for Speed: Shift dropped the NFS from the title and was titled Shift 2: Unleashed (not to be confused with the other Shift 2.

-- The first BattleTanx started out as a N64 port of BattleSport.
+- The first BattleTanx started out as a Nintendo 64 port of BattleSport.

-- James Bond 007: Agent Under Fire was originally a PS2 version of The World Is Not Enough, before it was turned into an original Bond story.
+- Agent Under Fire was originally a PS2 version of The World Is Not Enough, before it was turned into an original Bond story.

 - Renegade, Super Dodge Ball, River City Ransom (aka Street Gangs), Nintendo World Cup, and Crash 'n the Boys: Street Challenge were all localizations of different games in the Japanese Kunio-kun series that were westernized (or in the case of Nintendo World Cup, globalized) in order to make them more marketable overseas.
 The Neo Geo version of Super Dodge Ball, along with the Nintendo DS games localized by Aksys Games, are the only games in the series where Kunio and Riki retained their Japanese identities in the overseas versions.

 - The Super Famicom game Super Mad Champ was originally planned as a Kunio bike-racing game.
-Developer Almanic was the same team that worked on Kunio-tachi no Banka for Technos.
+Developer Almanic was the same team that worked on River City Girls Zero for Technos.

 - The NES game Destiny of an Emperor, along with the arcade games Dynasty Wars and Warriors of Fate, were all games by Capcom based on Hiroshi Motomiya's manga series Tenchi o Kurau, which was loosely based on the Chinese novel Romance of the Three Kingdoms.
 While the former two kept the characters and plot mostly intact which isn't really hard to do, Warriors of Fate removes even that and replaces everyone's names with Mongolian names.

-- The NES game Tecmo World Cup Soccer is actually a rebranding of a Captain Tsubasa-themed soccer sim, likely changed because Captain Tsubasa is not licensed in the United States.
+- The NES game Tecmo World Cup Soccer is actually a Captain Tsubasa-themed soccer sim with Westernized character designs, likely changed because Captain Tsubasa is not licensed in the United States.

-- Mortal Kombat was originally going to be a Bloodsport video game, but ended up as an original property when a deal couldn't be reached.
+- Mortal Kombat (1992) was initially going to be a Universal Soldier video game, but ended up as an original property when a deal couldn't be reached.
 This can be seen in Johnny Cage, a No Celebrities Were Harmed version of Jean-Claude Van Damme with a Groin Attack move inspired by a scene from Bloodsport.

-- Project Snowblind was originally going to be Deus Ex: Clan Wars.
+- Project: Snowblind was originally going to be Deus Ex: Clan Wars.
 It was changed to be a Spiritual Successor to Deus Ex when that game's own sequel Invisible War sold poorly.

 - The PS2 shooter Dragon Rage was planned to be a Might and Magic spinoff.

-- After the developement of Duke Nukem 3D, 3D Realm planned to make another side-scrolling Duke Nukem titled Duke Nukem Forever (no, not that one.).
-The project was cancelled and sold to another developer, which finished and released it as Alien Rampage.
+- After the development of Duke Nukem 3D, 3D Realms planned to make another side-scrolling Duke Nukem titled Duke Nukem Forever (no, not that one).
+The project was canceled and sold to another developer, which finished and released it as Alien Rampage.